espressif/esp-idf/examples/peripherals/dac/dac_cosine_wave/README.md

 ### Hardware Required

 * A development board with ESP32 or ESP32-S2 SoC
-    - Note that some ESP32-S2 DevKits have LED on it which is connected to GPIO18 (same pin as DAC channel2), so the output voltage of DAC channel 1 can't go down due the this LED.
+    - Note that some ESP32-S2 DevKits have LED on it which is connected to GPIO18 (same pin as DAC channel1), so the output voltage of DAC channel 1 can't go down due the this LED.
 * (Optional) An oscilloscope to monitor the output wave

-### Configure the Project

-There is a macro `EXAMPLE_DAC_USE_SEPARATE_CHANNEL` in the example to choose whether put the two DAC channels into a same group

-    - If `EXAMPLE_DAC_USE_SEPARATE_CHANNEL` is 1, DAC channel 0 and channel 2 can be set to different cosine wave (but the frequency are same) by their own group handle.
-    - If `EXAMPLE_DAC_USE_SEPARATE_CHANNEL` is 0, DAC channel 0 and channel 2 will be set to a same cosine wave by the same group handle.

 ### Build and Flash

+Note that as we use the ADC to monitor the output data, we need to set false to `CONFIG_ADC_DISABLE_DAC_OUTPUT` in the menuconfig, otherwise the ADC will shutdown the DAC power to guarantee it won't be affect by DAC.

 Build the project and flash it to the board, then run monitor tool to view serial output: